J-N-R/J-N-R/README.md

 ## Other projects:

   - BillChop!
-A full stack web app that uses AI to read a photo of a reciept, and allow you to easily split items on the bill with your friends.
+A full stack web app that uses AI to read a photo of a reciept, and allows you to easily split items on the bill with your friends.
+Includes shared, live sessions where your friends can choose items on the bill to pay for, which you can see happen on your device in real time.

   - Is Covid Near Me?
 A simple full stack web app that allows users to input their state and county and get accurate and understandable results instantly.